-Finally, how do you know when it is time to move your SaaS forward to the next stage?
+Finally, how do you know when it is time to move your SaaS forward to phase two?

 “Ask yourself two questions: ‘What problem am I compelled to solve?’ and ‘Does my proposed solution solve it effectively?’
 If you have a clear answer to the first question and a confident ‘Yes’ for the second, then you’ve got problem/solution fit and a hypothesis, and it’s time to start pressure testing your idea,” advises growth marketing consultant Lauren Bass.

-It is also common to hear this stage called Validation or the Product/Market Fit stage.
+You’ll also hear this stage called validation or the product/market fit stage.

-Common activities you SaaS should focus on in the startup phase include:
+Common activities you should focus on in the startup phase include: